MarcSteinfort/Simon_Says/README.md

 </ul>

 ## Credits
-I just the following Programs and Website for this Project:
+I just used the following Programs and Websites for this Project:

 <ul>
 <li>